First Time Home Buyer Tips

 12. Secure a loan with a reputable mortgage broker

 Contact your mortgage broker or lender and let them know you are under contract.
 Let them know what type of loan you are going with and if you will pay points (upfront interest to lower the rate).
 You may be expected to pay for a credit check at this point, and for an appraisal of the home.
 Most other fees will be due at the closing.
 Look into taking out a homeowner’s insurance policy, too.
 Most lenders require that you have homeowner’s insurance in place before they’ll approve your loan.

 13. Hire a reputable home inspector?

-The best home inspectors are typically those who have experience in the building industry.
-You want to work with an inspector who understands the basics of local building codes and requirements.
 They may be members of National Association of Home Inspectors, the American Society of Home Inspectors or the International Association of Certified Home Inspectors.
 Many states also have statewide associations, which are acceptable alternatives.

 In addition to the appraisal that the mortgage lender will make of your home, you should hire your own home inspector.
 An inspection costs $1,000 for a big job and takes two hours or more.

 You should be present during the inspection, because you will learn a lot about the house.
 If the inspector turns up major structural problems, like a roof that needs to be replaced, then ask your lawyer or agent to discuss it with the seller.

 You can remedy this in a few ways: You can ask the seller to fix the problem prior to the closing, or deduct the cost of the repair from the final price.
 If the seller won’t agree to either remedy you may decide to walk away from the deal, which you can do without penalty if you have that contingency written into the contract.
 Read more about how to select a home inspector here.